serverless/blog/posts/2017-10-18-serverless-secrets-api-keys.md

 If this is the case, I would still recommend using AWS Parameter Store to handle your secrets.
 It's very simple to use and allows for nice access controls on who and what is allowed to access certain secrets.

-However, you'll have to write code with your Lambda handler to interact with Parameter Store -- you can't use the easy shorthand from the Serverless Framework.
+However, you'll have to write code with your Lambda handler to interact with Parameter Store—you can't use the easy shorthand from the Serverless Framework.

 Here's an example of how you would get a configuration value from SSM in your Lambda function in Python: